sfigg/commercialization-public/manufacture/wcos/core-manufacturing-guide.md

 #### <span id="Feature_manifests__FMs_"></span><span id="feature_manifests__fms_"></span><span id="FEATURE_MANIFESTS__FMS_"></span>Feature manifests

-Use [feature manifest files]((https://msdn.microsoft.com/library/windows/hardware/dn756745)) to track the locations of the packages, and use feature IDs so you can easily refer to them when making your own images.
+* [Feature manifest files]((https://msdn.microsoft.com/library/windows/hardware/dn756745)) track the locations of all of your packages.
   -  OEMs create feature manifests (OEMFM.xml) to track OEM customizations.
   -  Hardware manufactuers create feature manifests (BSPFM.xml) to track the drivers and settings used to support a motherboard.
 For example, OEM\_RPi2FM.xml includes all of the features used for the Raspberry Pi 2.
   -  Windows Core uses its own feature manifest and packages.

+* Tag the packages with feature IDs so you can easily refer to them when making your own images.

 ![A sample feature manifest (feature manifest) includes paths to the package file, and assigns them feature IDs](images/WCOS-feature_manifest.png)